dotran/thrift-demo/README.md

 This will run the python Thrift server using **thriftpy** library.

 ####Client App
-For all the necessary processing and automated tasking [Gulp][gulp] is being used
+For all the necessary processing and automated tasks [Gulp][gulp] is being used.

 From the terminal navigate to the client folder